ubclaunchpad/LP-website/handbook/README.md

 ## 🔖 Manifesto

-Our [Manifesto](manifesto.md) outlines our vision and code of conduct.
+Our [Manifesto](manifesto.md) outlines our vision, what we do, how we work with partners, and our code of conduct.

 ## 🚀 Onboarding <Badge type="tip" text="new"/>